sepen/vimtogo/README.md

 ## Customize your own install

-My idea is to keep in _master_ branch the most common setup and have a branch for each customization.
+My idea is to keep the most common setup in _master_ branch and add a branch for each customization.
 In this way, you can fork my repository and create one branch that meets your needs.
 Then from time to time you can merge from this upstream repository to your fork.

-If you need more help about how to merge upstream changes that take a look of this link:
+If you need more help on how to merge upstream changes then take a look to this link:
 <https://help.github.com/articles/merging-an-upstream-repository-into-your-fork/>

 ### Create your customization